cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 | Tennis  | 6/25  | 9/25  |
 | Power Rangers  | 4/25  | 6/25  |

 The average payouts to each player are $$6/25 * (3) + 6/25 * (2) = 30/25 = 1.2$$.
 This would have been higher if they had avoided the 0,0 payouts!
 Unfortunately $$9/25 + 4/25 = 13/25$$ of the time, the payouts were 0 to each player.
+Coordinating to watch *something* rather than so often watching nothing would be a much better solution!

-What if Player 1 decided to be sneaky and change his strategy to choosing tennis always instead of 3/5 tennis and 2/5 Power Rangers?
+What if Player 1 decided to be sneaky and change his strategy to choosing Tennis always instead of 3/5 tennis and 2/5 Power Rangers?
 Remember that there should be no benefit to deviating from a Nash Equilibrium strategy by definition.
 If he tries this, then we have the following likelihoods since P1 is never choosing Power Rangers and so the probabilities are determined strictly by P2's strategy of 2/5 tennis and 3/5 Power Rangers:

 | P1/2  | Tennis  | Power Rangers   |
 |---|---|---|